 Surfacing on the other side, I’ve fastened myself to a collective alive and bubbling.
 Along for the ride, now I must adapt on the fly.
 Will I sink?
 Will I swim?
 Will I be noticed at all?
 But I always feel welcome here.
 I have The Greeter to thank for that.

 Some of us have deep roots here, our arrival met with delight, our full names cast aside for affectionate shorthand.
-Others have yet to make their mark, the rookies, enter to barely a stir.
+Others, yet to make their mark, the rookies, enter to barely a stir.
 The Greeter welcomes us all, includes us all, as equals.

 When you’re new to the group, The Greeter gives you their report.
 Vancouver?
 Lancashire?
 Greece?
 Connecticut?
 Here are some other members in your region.
 Your city has this many gatherings a year.
 Not as many as New York, but more than Portland.